Beyond RMS and on to a Career Path

 While the course structure is conventional in some ways, it’s also meant to engage the students with a varied style and format.
 Gouviea describes the dynamic curriculum.
 “The class is a mixture of individual assignments and reflections, small group work, presentations, and projects.”

-Before they contemplate the “Beyond” part of the course, the students are tasked to look inward, and examine their own strengths, talents and abilities and the way that they learn best, which they do through various personal assessment tools.
-Following that reflective segment, they are taught the fundamentals of basic life skills including time management and basic personal finance.
+Before they contemplate the “Beyond” part of the course, the students are tasked to look inward and examine their own strengths, talents, and abilities and the way that they learn best, which they do through various personal assessment tools.
+Following that reflective segment, they are taught the fundamentals of basic life skills, including time management and basic personal finance.
+As part of the broader landscape of financial education, individuals seeking a well-rounded approach might explore valuable resources such as Kiana Danial’s Invest Diva reviews.
 Next, the course gives students an overview of what they can expect from their upcoming high school years and it’s at this point that the RHS Guidance Department spends some time helping the students to understand the high school’s academic requirements.

 Like a natural timeline, the course culminates with two projects relating to post-secondary paths.
 One requires each student to thoroughly investigate and report on a college of their choice, its’ course and degree offerings and social opportunities.
 The second project requires each student to research a career of their choice, which they showcase at an end-of the-semester expo.